Provincial Offences Processes Such As Traffic Tickets, Bylaws, Among Others

-Provincial offences are quazi-crimes or regulatory offences in that they are violation of laws enacted to regulate individual conduct for the protection of society as a whole and they are prosecuted by the Crown as an agent of the state; however, unlike actual criminal offences such as those found in the Criminal Code, upon conviction of a provincial offence a person avoids establishing a criminal record.
+Provincial offences are quasi-crimes or regulatory offences in that they are violation of laws enacted to regulate individual conduct for the protection of society as a whole and they are prosecuted by the Crown as an agent of the state; however, unlike actual criminal offences such as those found in the Criminal Code, upon conviction of a provincial offence a person avoids establishing a criminal record.

-The Provincial Offences Act provides the procedural law that guides the process by which offences within numerous substantive law statutes are prosecuted.
+The Provincial Offences Act, R.S.O.
+1990, c.
+P.33, provides the procedural law that guides the process by which offences within numerous substantive law statutes are prosecuted.
 The range in matters falling under the purview of provincial offences is very broad and may include charges for violation of the Highway Traffic Act, Environmental Protection Act, Building Code Act, municipal by-laws or other quasi-criminal matters.

 The offence of careless driving involves vaguely stated legal elements and is therefore subject to broad interpretation and application to various...Learn More

 In December 2018, the Court of Appeal handed down a decision that, essentially, becomes the guideline for review prior to judges using discretion to lower...Learn More

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a 'traffic ticket', is flawed, meaning imperfectly...Learn More

 When charging a traffic offence, police officers will often charge the most serious of the available charges that appear to apply to the situation despite that...Learn More

 Many roadways now include a High Occupancy Vehicle (HOV) lane that provides limited access to vehicles with more than one occupant such as car pools, taxis,...Learn More

 The Sticker Is Required Only Upon the PlateA few years ago, the law changed regarding the vehicle registration sticker requirements whereas in the past, the...Learn More